wrld3d/wrld-indoor-maps-api/TUTORIAL-TOOL.md

 - The transformed image should open in the QGIS main scene view.

 ![Georeferenced image](images/tutorial/georeferenced_image.jpg)
 - If nothing appeared, you likely forgot to check the “Load in QGIS when done” box.
-You can drag the georeferenced TIF into QGIS, or simply re-export with the box checked.
+You can drag the georeferenced TIF file into QGIS, or simply re-export with the box checked.
 - In the Layers panel, locate the layer that’s just been added.
 Double click it, adjust with style and transparency so you can see the underlying map imagery.
 - If the result is sub-par and heavily distorted, try the process again and choose different points to georeference.
 Again, fewer is often better.